 - It is the fascistic political party in the United States that has consistently impeded the effort to deal responsibly with climate change (and it was the fascistic regime of Bolsonaro in Brazil that accelerated the potentially disastrous destruction of the “lungs of the world,” the great Amazonian rainforest).

-Hence, the outcome of the Battle between Democracy and Fascism is part of what will determine whether Human Civilization will survive and thrive, or whether Life’s experiment with this new form of life (invented by the creature itself) will culminate in failure that could bring down not only Civilization but possibly much of the rest of Life-on-Earth.
+Hence, the outcome of the Battle between Democracy and Fascism is part of what will determine whether Human Civilization will survive and thrive, or whether Life’s experiment with this new form of life (the first shaped by the creative intelligence of the creature itself) will culminate in a failure, a self-inflicted catastrophe, that could bring down not only Civilization but possibly much of the rest of Life-on-Earth.